-Fintech startups across 35 US states are transforming payments, investing, insurance, and more.
+Fintech startups across 44 US states plus Washington DC are transforming payments, investing, insurance, and more.

-Using the CB Insights database, we mapped out the top-funded fintech startup in every US state.
+Using CB Insights data, we mapped out the top-funded fintech startup in every US state.

 See the full map below.

 We define fintech broadly to include technology companies that provide services to the financial services industry as well as technology companies that create, distribute, and administer financial products themselves.
-Our analysis looks at equity funding to private fintech startups that have raised at least $5M in equity funding and have had an equity deal in since 2014.
-We exclude funding from debt, loans, and lines of credit.
+Our analysis ranks private, VC-backed fintech companies based on total disclosed equity funding.
+Companies included have raised at least $1M in equity funding and have had an equity deal since 2015.

 Please click to enlarge.

 - The most well-funded US fintech startup is SoFi, with $2.5B in disclosed equity funding.
 The San Francisco-based personal finance platform offers an array of financial products, from an investment platform to home loans to student loan refinancing.